 A home trainer is really good for fitness because it enables you to do specific training sets.
 Cycling outdoors includes different factors that can disturb your training such as having to crossroads.

 Most people who train for an Ironman are normal people, that need to balance their lives to get the most out of their hours.
 With a home trainer, the quality of training is high and you can use it without even leaving the house.
 A home trainer is perfect if you have kids to watch, don’t get home from work until quite late, and so on.

 Using a home trainer is the absolute best way to improve your shape and increase your threshold power.
 To get some insight regarding how to increase your threshold power, read this article.

 Cycling technique – More difficult than you think

 But using a home trainer is not enough.
-A home trainer will give you strength and build fitness, but you will not really learn better cycling technique.
+A home trainer will give you strength and build fitness, but you will not learn better cycling techniques.